teor2345/privcount/doc/TorEvents.markdown

 * SupportedProtocolBitfield
 * RequiresClientAuthFlag
 * IntroPointCount (missing if using client auth, or parsing failed)
+* IntroPointFingerprintList (missing if using client auth, or parsing failed)

 Optional in v3, Not Available in v2:
 * BlindedEd25519PublicKeyBase64String